sketchbuch/vsc-file-theme-switcher/README.md

 # vsc-file-theme-switcher

-Automatically switch file icon themes based on whether light or dark mode is being used.
+Automatically switch file icon themes in VSCode based on whether light or dark mode is being used.